Questions and Answers

 No. In order to be exported to the U.S. under this arrangement, Japanese organic products must be produced within Japan or have their final processing or packaging occur within Japan.

-How do JAS operators obtain a NOP Import Certificate 2110-1?
+How do JAS operators obtain an NOP Import Certificate?

-JAS certified operations need to request that their JAS-accredited certifying agent complete the NOP Import Certificate 2110-1 for the product that they wish to export.
-The completed import certificate accompanies the product to the U.S.
+JAS certified operations need to request that their JAS-accredited certifying agent complete the electronic NOP Import Certificate for the product that they wish to export.
+The certifying agent must issue the import certificate before the shipment departs the country of origin.